Scott2bReal/LS180/study-guide/study_guide.md

   - **Conceptual** - This is the highest level of schema, and broadly describes the relationships between entities in a database.

-  - **Logical** - This is a level in between the other two, can combines elements of both.
+  - **Logical** - This is a level in between the other two, can combine elements of both.
 Schemas are usually designed starting at the conceptual level and then implemented at the physical level, while the logical level is not usually fully realized.
 It is often skipped.